-There are two application windows for the cohort beginning in September 2019.
-For students applying for a scholarship, the deadline is 15 January, 2019.
+The application window for the cohort beginning in September, 2019, is now closed.
+There will be two application windows for the cohort beginning in September, 2020.
+For students applying for a scholarship, the application window will open in September, 2019, with a final deadline of 15 January, 2020.
 All students applying before this deadline will automatically be considered for a scholarship.
-Self-paying students are invited to submit their applications from 16 January, 2019, until 15 March, 2019.
+Self-paying students are invited to submit their applications from 16 January, 2020, until 15 March, 2020.

 Applications can be submitted until 12:00 CET (midday in Brussels) on the deadline day.
 No applications will be reviewed until the application window closes.
 Students who are denied admission during the scholarship window but would like to be considered for a self-paying spot can simply send us an email letting us know – there is no need to resubmit your application.

 Scholarship applicants will be notified of their admission status via email by 01 March.
 Self-paying applicants will be notified by 15 April.

 The first semester of 4CITIES takes place in Brussels, Belgium.
 In 2019, classes will begin on Monday, 16 September.
 An information packet with all relevant details is sent to incoming 4CITIES students once all admissions decisions are finalised.